CDR plasma model

 Godunov operator splitting

-and defines an operator splitting method between charge transport and plasma chemistry.
+The CdrPlasmaGodunovStepper implements CdrPlasmaStepper and defines an operator splitting method between charge transport and plasma chemistry.

 It has a formal order of convergence of one.

-The source code is located in $DISCHARGE_HOME/Physics/CdrPlasma/TimeSteppers/CdrPlasmaGodunovStepper
+The source code is located in $DISCHARGE_HOME/Physics/CdrPlasma/TimeSteppers/CdrPlasmaGodunovStepper.

 Warning